‘All you have to do is spunk into a little pot. Which is a little weird but you only have to do it once.’

 Extracts of Wet have been shown at E and C Writers Night 23 February 2017, Herstory: A Feminist Theatre festival on 4th November 2016, and Bunker Theatre new writing night on May 18th 2017.

-The play had a week run a Theatre N16 from April 29th to four and five star reviews and sold out performances.
+The play had a week run a Theatre N16 from April 29th 2018 to four and five star reviews and sold out performances.
+It was subsequently performed in Amsterdam at Perdu Theatre in October 2018.

 “By confronting a serious matter in a playful and comic way, Cole and Carroll manage to start the conversation about women and porn as naturally as asking if someone wants a cup of tea.” ★★★★★ Ruth Cornish Writes